Bluetooth advertising: Bluetooth advertising proximity range

 Bluetooth advertising generally is a broadcast function.
 The average range of Bluetooth advertising in class two is 15 meters to 40 meters for most Bluetooth enabled mobile devices.

 As with all wireless transmission, the range and accessibility to most Bluetooth advertising depends on the transmitter power class and the individual portage of the receiver equipment.
 However, with advances in mobile devices technology, this distance for proper receiving is increasing to reach 250 meters or more in nowadays smart phones, tablet computers and other mobile devices.

 The selectivity goes down with extension of range.
 Hence the transmission power raise as well as receiver sensitivity raise will reduce the contextual connection between actual location of receiver and contents of broadcast message.

 There are several major types of Bluetooth advertising solutions.
 These are generally Bluetooth dongles as transmitter hardware in conjunction with mostly USB networked common server functions.

 Embedded scheduling software serves transmission via dongles to enabled Bluetooth receivers.
 As Bluetooth reception modes require battery power, the distribution depends on the preparedness of the bearers of receiver units for receiving such transmission.

 Bluetooth advertising content types

 Bluetooth advertising can send file formats like image files, ring tone files, vCard, barcodes, audio files, Java applications, mobile applications, video files, text files and theoretically any file format mobile devices can handle.

 There are two types of possible communications in Bluetooth 1-Broadcasting or 2-Connection.
 Broadcasting doesn't need pairing (connection).

 Broadcaster will send data along with its ID and any receiver can receive it by recognizing that ID.
 It is best suited for gaming where one device has to continuously send its status to other devices.

 Apple provides this feature through iBeacon but one can develop their own.

-It's easily possible in Android but little bit tricky in iOS.
-See didDiscoverPeripheral and CBCentralManager class for that.
-See specific data using CBAdvertisementDataManufacturerDataKey.
+Today

+Research has found that proximity marketers failed to construct a viable platform capable of monetizing proximity due to three factors: scalability, exclusivity, and visibility.